 Managing your finances with N26

 We can't pay VAT for you, but we’ve got the tools you need to manage your expenses and payments the hassle-free way.
 With our premium N26 Smart bank account, N26 You international bank account, and N26 Metal, you’ll get access to up to 10 Spaces sub-accounts.
-These virtual piggy banks sit alongside your main account, so you can safely put aside your VAT in one place until tax time comes.
+These virtual piggy banks sit alongside your main account, so you can safely put aside your VAT or Social Security payments in one place until tax time comes.
 Plus, easily save money for rent, bills, and long-term savings goals—no project is too big or too small!
 Explore all our accounts now to find the one that fits you best.